Jeremy Clarkson admits he was ‘wrong’ about new business venture

 The popular reception for the pub echoes the success of Clarkson’s Diddly Squat farm shop, which attracts tourists from across the country due to its prominence in his Amazon series Clarkson’s Farm.

-However, in a new op-ed for The Times, the 64-year-old has shared some of the honest experiences he has had just a few months after opening the venue.
+However, in an article for The Times, the 64-year-old shared some of the honest experiences he has had just a few months after opening the venue.

-Clarkson claims that despite being warned about the vast closures of pubs in the UK, how hard it would be to make money by having only a British food menu and finding staff post-Brexit, he believed “it’d all be fine.”
+Clarkson claims that despite being warned about the high number of pub closures in the UK, how hard it would be to make money by having only a British food menu and finding staff post-Brexit, he believed “it’d all be fine”.

 “I was wrong,” he says before going on to describe in detail an accident that one of his customers had in the toilets.